Many people keep the same pillow for years—sometimes far longer than it should be used.

 - Immediately if the pillow no longer supports your head & neck

-Even high-quality pillows gradually lose their ability to:
+Even high-quality pillows gradually lose resilience & structural support over time to:

 - Maintain shape